 In addition to winning the 1988 U.S. Open Classic Swing Dance Championship with Dominic Yin, and the 1994 U.S. Open Jack & Jill Championship with Tom Paderna, I have also been awarded several local and national awards for my contribution to swing.
 In 2004 I was inducted into the prestigious National Swing Dance Hall of Fame and in 2006 I was inducted into the California Swing Dance Hall of Fame.
 I am a former member of the World Swing Dance Council and have served on the Executive Advisory Committee of the U.S. Open.
 Currently I serve on the Board of Directors for the California Swing Dance Hall of Fame.
 I am also a founder of The Next Generation Swing Dance Club based in the SF Bay Area and have served as their Boogie by the Bay Chief Judge for several decades.

 In 1999, I put on my own three day national event, “Swing Break”, which attracted over 700 attendees.
 I produced my own event because I thought that some things needed to be changed in the community and I realized that the only way I could do that was to put my own money behind my beliefs.
-The most important change was that I broke with tradition and allowed dancers to compete as either a lead or follow regardless of their gender orientation.
+The most important change was that I broke with tradition and allowed dancers to compete as either a lead or follow regardless of their gender identification.
 The Learning Channel’s production of “The Secret World of Ballroom Dancing” featured my event and includes several interviews with many prominent members of the swing community.
 “Swing Break” ran for another successful year in 2000, and then I shut it down because I found the event required many hours of time that I preferred to spend with my daughter.
 I am proud to say that to my knowledge “Swing Break” was the first major convention in California that did not discriminate according to age or gender in all contests.
 In the Invitational category I had invited, against the established norms, a talented “junior” named Jordan Frisbee who drew one of the most established Champions, Mary Ann Nunez, and they swept the contest!
 In addition, since I allowed competitors to register as either leaders or followers in all my contests I had some truly memorable performances – most notably the performance of Champions John Lindo and Ramiro Gonzales.
 This stand in support of gender neutral competitions was instrumental in allowing same gender couples and female leads with male follows to compete in subsequent Strictly Swing competitions at other events.

 After Swing Break, I continued to champion role and skill based competitions over competitions that limited competitors’ participation based on gender.
 With the help of my daughter Samantha Buckwalter and Phoenix Jackson I created an online petition (signed by over 2000 competitors within 24 hours) requesting the governing swing organizations (World Swing Dance Council and National Association of Swing Dance Events) to change their rules to allow people to compete as either a lead or follow.
 As a result of the discussion created by the petition, the WSDC subsequently changed their rules to allow competitors to compete as either a lead or follow.
 In 2015 at a Board of Directors meeting at the US Open, I formally requested that the National Association of Swing Dance Events (NASDE) to allow individual event directors to determine if they wanted to eliminate gender restrictions in their routine divisions; at that time they decided to “take no action”.
 In 2017 Samantha took over the lead on this issue and created a compelling video to present to the NASDE Board to encourage a change.
 The issue was so important to some of the event directors that one event actually left the association when the board decided to remain gender restrictive.
 I believe it is only a matter of time before the routine divisions will also be gender neutral.